-The School recognizes and celebrates high academic performance at the end of each Trimester.
-The Director of Students Affairs organizes an Academic Honors and Awards Assembly at the conclusion of the first two Trimesters.
+The School recognizes and celebrates high academic performance at the end of each Semester.
+The Director of Students Affairs organizes an Academic Honors and Awards Assembly at the conclusion of each Semester.

 Student academic achievement is recognized in the following categories: